lawlesst/lawlesst.github.com/content/notebook/select2-rdf.md

 Title: Select2 for RDF editing interfaces
 Date: 11-16-2014
 Slug: select2-rdf
 Summary: A description and example of using [Select2](http://ivaynberg.github.io/select2/) to build an editing interface for RDF data.
-Sample HTML and JavaScript are included that relate skos:Concepts from the [assignFAST](http://oclc.org/developer/develop/web-services/fast-api/assign-fast.en.html) webservice provided by [OCLC](http://www.oclc.org/data.en.html) to local researcher URIs.
+Sample HTML and JavaScript is included that relates skos:Concepts from the [assignFAST](http://oclc.org/developer/develop/web-services/fast-api/assign-fast.en.html) webservice provided by [OCLC](http://www.oclc.org/data.en.html) to local researcher URIs.

 ###Overview
 I've been working on a project that requires an end-user web interface that is both simple to use but also updates underlying RDF data about researchers and their activities.
 When we started this project, we reviewed available libraries for building web based editing interfaces on top of RDF and found a fair number.
 During our review, however, most of those we found fell short of meeting our requirements, mostly because few are being actively maintained or developed.

-Knowing that their is a great deal of work being done with JavaScript frameworks and libraries, we looked outside the scope of RDF specific tools.
+Knowing that there is a great deal of work being done with JavaScript frameworks and libraries, we looked outside the scope of RDF specific tools.
 [Select2](http://ivaynberg.github.io/select2/) was quickly identified as tool we wanted to use.
-Select2, as the project says somewhat humbly, "is a jQuery-based replacement for select boxes.
+Select2, as the project says somewhat humbly, "is a jQuery-based replacement for select boxes."
 It supports searching, remote data sets, and infinite scrolling of results."
 The [examples page](http://ivaynberg.github.io/select2/) does a great job of showing the capabilities of the library and documenting its feature.

 One of the primary editing functions we wanted to support with our web application was the ability for users to add relationships to concepts (e.g. topics or geographic areas studied) or people (collaborators).
-Select2's tagging widget seemed like a good candidate because it provides a straightforward input element for users to begin typing tags and the library provides auto-completion to match existing terms.
+Select2's tagging widget seemed like a good candidate because it provides a straightforward input element for users to begin typing tags and the library provides autocompletion to match existing terms.
 Select2 also supports loading remote data via AJAX, which again suited us well because the RDF application we are using, [VIVO](http://vivoweb.org/) provides autocomplete web services as well.
-The remote loading, via AJAX, also makes it possible to look up entities in external systems and pulling those into the user interface as suggested tags.
+The remote loading, via AJAX, also makes it possible to look up entities in external systems and pull those into the user interface as suggested tags.

 ###Solution